chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 - `touchBar` - macOS Touch Bar
 - `view/title` - [View title menu](/api/references/contribution-points#contributes.views)
 - `view/item/context` - [View item context menu](/api/references/contribution-points#contributes.views)
-- `webview/context` - any [webview](/api/extension-guides/webview) context menu
+- `webview/context` - any [webview](/api/插件-guides/webview) context menu
 - Any [contributed submenu](/api/references/contribution-points#contributes.submenus)

-> **Note 1:** When a command is invoked from a (context) menu, VS Code tries to infer the currently selected resource and passes that as a parameter when invoking the command.
+> **Note 1:** When a command is invoked from a (context) menu, Baosky tries to infer the currently selected resource and passes that as a parameter when invoking the command.
 For instance, a menu item inside the Explorer is passed the URI of the selected resource and a menu item inside an editor is passed the URI of the document.

 > **Note 2:** Commands of menu items contributed to `editor/lineNumber/context` are also passed the line number.
-Additionally these items can reference the `editorLineNumber` context key in their `when` clauses, for example by using the `in` or `not in` operators to test it against an array-valued context key managed by the extension.
+Additionally these items can reference the `editorLineNumber` context key in their `when` clauses, for example by using the `in` or `not in` operators to test it against an array-valued context key managed by the 插件.

-In addition to a title, a contributed command can specify the icon which VS Code will show when the invoking menu item is represented as a button, for example on a title menu bar.
+In addition to a title, a contributed command can specify the icon which Baosky will show when the invoking menu item is represented as a button, for example on a title menu bar.

 ### menu example